FusionAuth/fusionauth-site/site/_posts/2021-11-11-how-to-authenticate-your-react-app.md

 This is what your configuration might look like:

-  {% include _image.liquid src="/assets/img/blogs/fusionauth-example-react-2021/application-config.png" alt="application configuration UI screen" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-example-react-2021/config-screen.png" alt="application configuration UI screen" class="img-fluid" figure=false %}

 Congratulations!
 You have configured FusionAuth to work with your React app.
 Now, let's set up the user who will actually log in.

 ### Create a User and Register Them

 For the next step, we will link a user to your brand-new FusionAuth app, "React Auth", via the dashboard.
-This is where another useful feature of FusionAuth comes into play, as a 'user data store'.
+This is where another useful feature of FusionAuth comes into play, as a "User Data Store".
 This is a centralized location where you can manage all the users of your app in a friendly UI environment.
 Of course, you can register users with FusionAuth from your React app if you want to build that functionality later on, but that is beyond this tutorial's scope.

+To create a user:

 * Select "Users" from the left-hand side menu.
 * Select the green plus sign on the top left to add a user.
+* Give your user an email.
 I used "test@fusionauth.io"
 * Give the user a dummy email and deselect "send email to setup password".
 * Give the user a simple password.
 May I suggest "password"?
 * Click the "Save" icon on the top right.